dotnet/AspNetCore.Docs/aspnetcore/security/authorization/simple.md

 ## Prerequisites

-This article assumes that you have a basic understanding of ASP.NET Core Razor Pages.
+This article assumes that you have a basic understanding of ASP.NET Core Razor Pages and MVC.
 If you're new to ASP.NET Core, see the following resources:

 * <xref:razor-pages/index>
 * <xref:mvc/overview>